krother/refactoring_tutorial/README.md

 What Python data structure can we use to store the presence or absence of multiple items?

-Let's use a Python set that we call `flags`.
+Let's use a Python `set` that we call `flags`.
+We need to modify a lot of code.

-So instead of setting multiple booleans to false in `travel()`, you would define an empty set.
+First, instead of setting multiple booleans to `False` in `travel()`, define an empty set.

     flags = set()

 To check a flag, we would use its name as a string.
-So the next line in `travel()` would become:
+So the `while` condition in `travel()` would become:

     while not 'crystal_found' in flags or 'dead' in flags:

-Now, change the calls to `display_inventory()` and `visit_planet()` to use `flags`:
+Now, we need to change the function `display_inventory()` as well:

+1. replace the boolean arguments by a single argument `flags`
+2. modify the function call accordingly
+3. modify the function body to use the `in` operator when checking state, e.g. `if 'credits' in flags:`

+We need to do the same with `visit_planet()`

-- replace the boolean arguments by a single argument `flags`
+1. replace the boolean arguments by a single argument `flags`
+2. modify the function call accordingly
-- remove the boolean arguments from the return values (the set is mutable). `visit_planet()` only returns `planet` and `destinations`.
+3. remove the booleans from the return values (the set is mutable). `visit_planet()` only returns `planet` and `destinations`.
-- modify the function definition and return statement accordingly.
+4. remove the booleans from the assigned return in `travel()` as well
-- whenever one of the booleans is checked, use the `in` operator instead, e.g. `if 'credits' in flags:`
+5. modify the function body to use the `in` operator when checking state, e.g. `if 'credits' in flags:`
-- whenever one of the boolean is modified, add to the set, e.g. `flags.add('crystal_found')` (there are quite a few occurences throughout `visit_planet()`)
+6. modify the function body of `visit_planet()`.
+Whenever one of the booleans is modified, add to the set, e.g. `flags.add('crystal_found')`

 Finally, run the tests again.

-### Destinations
+The tests should pass.

+*Note that looking up things in the set uses string comparison.
+This is not very performant, of course, but in a text adventure I frankly don't care.
+If performance becomes important, one could replace the strings by integers or Enums.
+Also, if you believe performance is important, how about writing a performance test for it first?*

+### 8.2 Exercise: Extract a dictionary

 The destinations can be placed in a data structure as well.
-There is always a list of destinations that depends on the planet.
+With each planet in `visit_planet()` there is always a list of destinations returned.

 Let's use the following dictionary instead: